 Intermediate | Fat Tire Bike | 3 Miles

 If you just want a one- to two-hour bicycle ride, this is a great trail.
 Winner Creek Trail is a roughly 8-mile loop ride that you can access from anywhere in Girdwood.
-It includes three miles of dirt road travel, up Crow Creek Road, followed by three miles of single track, including a creek crossing with a hand tram.
-Just load your bike on the tram’s basket, get in, and pull yourself across the beautiful Winner Creek Gorge.
+It includes three miles of dirt road travel up Crow Creek Road, followed by three miles of single track, including a creek crossing with a hand tram over Glacier Creek.
+Just hang your bike from the hook on the tram's basket, get in, and pull yourself across!

 Upper Winner Creek Trail